János Libényi: Background

-Assassination attempt and execution
+Assassination attempt

+Libényi did not leave anything to chance.

+He converted a pig-sticking knife into a dagger with the help of an acquaintance who worked as a Schleifer (grinder).

+He carefully observed the Emperor’s daily routine: around noon, the monarch would take a walk every day with almost clockwork precision along the walkway atop the city walls, which at the time still encircled the inner city.
+After observing the course of this walk on twelve separate occasions, he deemed the moment had come.

 Libényi carried out the assassination attempt on 18 February 1853, when the Emperor was on the Kärtnertor Bastion walk, the Emperor's usual walking route, and leaned out over the parapet of the bastion to observe the soldiers exercising below.
-Then suddenly Libényi rushed forward and stabbed him in the back of the neck with a kitchen knife.
+Then suddenly Libényi rushed forward and stabbed him in the back of the neck with a kitchen knife, which he had previously ground into a dagger.

-His attempt was thwarted by the intervention of Major Maximilian Karl Lamoral O'Donnell, an aide-de-camp, and the Viennese butcher Joseph Ettenreich, thus the Emperor escaped with a non-fatal wound.
-The life of the monarch, however, was not only saved due to the quick intervention, as Libényi's knife with the wrong side of the blade hit the hard collar of his jacket and slipped.
+His attempt was thwarted by the intervention of Major Maximilian Karl Lamoral O'Donnell, an aide-de-camp, and the Viennese butcher Joseph Ettenreich, who was later knighted for his part in subduing the attacker, thus the Emperor escaped with a non-fatal wound.
+The life of the monarch, however, was not only saved due to the quick intervention, as Libényi's knife with the wrong side of the blade hit the hard collar of his military jacket and slipped.
 This contributed greatly to the monarch's survival.
 Franz Joseph was confined to bed, and for a time his doctors feared that the Emperor might lose his sight and go blind.

 Libényi was arrested, and during his interrogation he said that in 1849 he worked in the military tailor's workshop of the Fortress of Arad and witnessed the execution of the Martyrs of Arad.
 He decided then to take revenge on the Emperor who could have prevented the executions, but did nothing.